-An obvious limitation is the reliance of our framework on Amazon, which acts as the root of trust.
-We mentioned in Section~\ref{sec:trust-assumptions} that all parties must trust Amazon.
-Note that this is not a new limitation of secure enclaves---SGX-based applications must trust Intel while TrustZone-based applications must trust ARM.
-Despite the lack of alternatives, placing one's trust in a single corporation's proprietary technology is problematic.
+An obvious limitation of \tool{} is its reliance on Amazon, which acts as the root of trust.
+Our trust assumptions state that all parties must trust Amazon.
+Placing one's trust in a single corporation's proprietary technology is problematic but this is a common limitation of enclaves---SGX-based applications must trust Intel while TrustZone-based applications must trust ARM.

-Our system fundamentally relies on at least some users auditing the service provider's application that runs in a secure enclave.
-Needless to say, not all users have the skills to audit the service provider's application and convince themselves that the code is sound.
-In fact, even among the subset of users that are programmers, only a fraction may feel comfortable auditing source code for vulnerabilities.
+Next, our system relies on at least some users auditing the service provider's enclave application.
+Needless to say, not many users have the skills to audit code.
+In fact, even among programmers, only a fraction may be qualified to audit source code for vulnerabilities.
 So what are the non-programmers to do?
-We envision users to congregate in forums where matters related to the service providers are discussed.
-A tech-savvy subset of the users is going to organize code reviews and make public their findings.
-Non-technical users may then trust other users that audited the source code, but this is no different from most other software: nobody audits all the software that they use, ranging from the kernel to the myriad of user space applications, even when source code is available.
+We envision users to congregate in forums where matters related to the service provider are discussed.
+A tech-savvy subset of users is going to organize code reviews and publish their findings.
+Non-technical users may then trust the users who audited the source code.
+This is no different from other free software projects: nobody audits all the software that they use, ranging from the kernel to the myriad of user space applications.

-The Underhanded C Coding Contest~\cite{underhanded-c} was about implementing benign-looking code that was secretly malicious.
-The contest attracted numerous impressive submissions which showed that it can be surprisingly difficult to find bugs \emph{even if one knows} that there is a bug in a given piece of code.
+The Underhanded C Coding Contest's~\cite{underhanded-c} goal was the implementation of benign-looking code that was secretly malicious.
+The contest attracted numerous impressive submissions which showed that it is surprisingly difficult to find bugs \emph{even if one knows} that there is a bug in a given piece of code.
 Analogously, the service provider could try to hide subtle, yet critical bugs in the code to exfiltrate information from the enclave.
 On top of that, if the service provider ever gets caught, it may have plausible deniability and pretend that the exfiltration bug was an honest programming error.
-While we are unable to solve this class of attacks, we can mitigate it by keeping the trusted computing base in the enclave as small as possible.
+We are unable to solve this class of attacks but we can mitigate it by keeping the trusted computing base small.

-\section{Related Work}
+\section{Related work}